 Pilot research projects

-Since 2010, we have funded 72 oncology and haematology pilot research projects, at a cost of up to £15,000 per study.
+Since 2010, we've funded 88 oncology and haematology pilot research projects, at a cost £936,956.06.

 We provide this level of support to help grow the foundations of our knowledge of cancer and haematological diseases, to produce initial data to attract large-scale research funding and to attract and retain top clinicians and researchers to the North-east, and ultimately, to benefit those who receive treatment in the ANCHOR Unit, now and in the future.